 One of the primary issues addressed in the 2030 Yuba County General Plan is economic development, including job creation.
 Historically, job growth in the County has lagged behind residential development.
 The imbalance between residential and nonresidential growth has led to a greater mismatch between housing and jobs in the County overall.
 The lack of commercial retail and services has also created issues for county residents who must travel substantial distances to access shopping and commercial services.
-The County established economic development and jobs/housing balance as priority issues for the 2030 General Plan.
+Based on direction from the public, the General Plan Update Advisory Committee, and the County Board of Supervisors, the Planning Department established economic development and jobs/housing balance as priority issues for the 2030 General Plan.
 The General Plan was designed to move toward a more sustainable balance between housing and jobs and between nonresidential and residential development, as well as facilitating the development of mixed land uses in proximity.